Klay Thompson: Professional career

-Golden State Warriors (2011–present)
+Golden State Warriors (2011–2024)

 Early years (2011–2014)

 Thompson declared for the 2011 NBA draft after his junior season, being selected 11th overall by the Golden State Warriors.
 This pick of a guard prompted speculation that the Warriors would trade starter Monta Ellis, but that did not occur until March 2012.
 Warriors general manager Larry Riley praised Thompson for his shooting ability and expressed confidence that Thompson would improve his defensive skills with new coach Mark Jackson.

 The NBA did not select Thompson for the 2012 NBA All-Star Weekend Rising Stars Challenge.
 However, in the four games after that decision, Thompson improved in all areas of basketball over his then-current season averages: points per game (12.5 over 7.6), shooting percentage (54.3% overall including 55.6% for three-pointers, up from 46.7 and 48.1), rebounds (2.8 from 1.6), assists (1.5 from 1.3), steals, and turnovers.
 The Warriors traded Ellis to the Milwaukee Bucks on March 13, 2012.
 The following game, Thompson scored a season-high 26 points in a loss to the Boston Celtics.
 A week later, he exceeded his previous high with 27 points in a win over the New Orleans Hornets.
 As of mid-February 2012, Thompson played around 17 minutes per game, but he played an average 30 minutes per game during the next month.
 At the end of the season, Thompson was voted to the NBA NBA All-Rookie First Team.

 On January 29, 2013, Thompson scored a season-high 32 points against the Cleveland Cavaliers.
 Warriors coach Mark Jackson said that Thompson and Stephen Curry formed the best shooting duo in NBA history.
-That season, the two combined made 483 three-pointers, the most ever by an NBA duo at the time.
+That season, they combined made 483 three-pointers, the most ever by an NBA duo at the time.
 The Warriors defeated the Denver Nuggets in the first round of the playoffs and were next matched up against the San Antonio Spurs.
-On May 8, 2013, Thompson recorded a playoff career-high 34 points against San Antonio, hitting 8 out of 9 three-point attempts, along with a career-high 14 rebounds.
-Thompson and the Warriors went on to lose to the Spurs in six games.
+On May 8, 2013, Thompson recorded a playoff career-high 34 points against San Antonio, hitting 8-of-9 three-pointers, to go along with a career-high 14 rebounds.
+The Warriors went on to lose to the Spurs in six games.

 In the opening game for the Warriors, Thompson scored a season-high 38 points, including 5-of-7 three-pointers.
 He and Curry set an NBA record for 484 combined threes on the season, besting by one the record they set the previous year.
 Thompson averaged 18.4 points, 3.1 rebounds and 2.2 assists on the year.
 Thompson and the Warriors entered the 2014 NBA playoffs as the sixth seed in the Western Conference and were matched up with the Los Angeles Clippers in the first round; they lost the series in seven games.